Developers-Community-OPJU/freed-app-api/readme.md

 TODAYS TASK
- - CONFIRM DIALOG
+ [x]- CONFIRM DIALOG
- - CONNECTION TO THE APPROVAL API
+ [x] CONNECTION TO THE APPROVAL API

- - DECLINE AND ADD REMARK BY HOD - API
+ [x]- DECLINE AND ADD REMARK BY HOD - API
- - ACCEPT APPROVAL BY HOD - API
+ [x]- ACCEPT APPROVAL BY HOD - API

  <!-- new changes -->
  - routes changes from
         request-approval -> approval-request

+COMPLETE THE APPROVAL MODULE - Co OFunder DC - Roshan Nahak [ The Android Master ] - Noogler